nickcalamaro/GibCardShow/content/Events/Magic the Gathering Standard Tournament/index.md

 ---
 Title: MTG - Standard Tournament
 Date: 2025-11-01
-Summary: 'Gibraltar&apos;s biggest MTG Tournament to Date!'
+Summary: 'Gibraltar&apos;s biggest MTG Tournament to Date!
+Featuring over £250 in prizes and a great day of friendly competition.'
 ---